-- Individuals with dual U.S. citizenship or U.S. permanent resident status
+- Individuals with dual Jamaican and U.S. citizenship or U.S. permanent resident status

 - Applicants with distinguished records but who do not have a compelling need for the Humphrey experience

-Official sealed copies of university transcript(s), sealed reference letters and curriculum vitae should be mailed to:
+Official sealed copies of university transcript(s), sealed reference letters and forms (typewritten) and curriculum vitae should be mailed to: